Plié

 This simple action serves as a reminder that plié is a smooth, continuous, and widening motion in contrast to an “Eh,” which suggests little effort or control.
 Fluidity, width, and control in plié is needed whether performing an explosive jump or a shift of weight.

-1. Weight should be equally distributed between both feet.
+- Weight should be equally distributed between both feet.
 Try not to lean toward one foot more than the other or rest in the heels.
+All five toes should lie long and flat on the floor.

-3. Maintain turnout (rotation at the hip joint), keeping the knees over the second and third toes.
+- Maintain turnout (rotation at the hip joint), keeping the knees over the middle toes and opening your hip joints like a butterfly opens its wings.

-5. Use opposition in the movement – resist as the body lowers and as it goes goes upward.
+- Use opposition in the movement – resist as the body lowers and as it goes goes upward.
+Imagine your whole spine growing toward the ceiling as you bend, creating space between each vertebra.

 Consider the study and mastering of plié a lifelong goal!